lmmentel/vconstr/README.md

 # Vconstr

-Vconstr is a set bundle of programs with primartly developed at the Section of Theoretical Chemistry, VU Amsterdam for calculations of exact Kohn-Sham potentials.
+Vconstr is a bundle of programs with primarily developed at the [Section of Theoretical Chemistry](http://www.chem.vu.nl/en/research/division-theoretical-chemistry) at [VU Amsterdam](http://www.vu.nl/en/index.asp) for reconstructing the exact Kohn-Sham potentials based on accurate densities.

-## Grid generator
+## Authors

-The program for generating grid points for numerical integration of the KS (HF) equation was contributed by Mirko Franchini.
-To generate a grid the program requires the cartesian coordianes and nuclear charges of all the atoms in the studied system.
-An interface was made to obtain this data from an earlier GAMESS(US) calculation.
+Throughout the year several researchers contributed various features and improvements to the code.

+* Marten Buijse
+* Mirko Franchini
+* Oleg Gritsenko
+* Lukasz Mentel
+* Andre Mirtchink
+* Robert van Leeuwen

+# Interface

+The programs are currently interfaced with [GAMESS(US)](http://www.msg.ameslab.gov/gamess/) in order to obtain the one- and two-electron integrals, orbitals and densities.
+The communication occurs though a `basinfo` file.

 ## basinfo file